ericclack/racket-candy-crush/doc/talk.rst

 The REPL
 --------

+Before we get to the tutorials let's take a quick look at the REPL.

-Let's start by looking at the REPL.
-It's great that both languages have one.
+It's great that both languages have one!

 .. code:: python